TRAP: Hijacking VLA CoT-Reasoning via Adversarial Patches: Introduction

-In this paper, we show that the CoT reasoning can indeed be used for targeted control hijacking—for example, causing a robot to mistakenly deliver a knife to a person instead of an apple—without modifying the user’s instruction, as shown in Fig.~\ref{fig:figure1}.
-To investigate how CoT reasoning influences the action generation of VLA models, we conducted a preliminary experiment by actively intervening in the pairs of instructions and the CoT.
+In this paper, we show that CoT reasoning can indeed be used for targeted \hzx{behavior} hijacking—for example, causing a robot to mistakenly deliver a knife to a person instead of an apple—without modifying the user’s instruction, as illustrated in the threat scenario of Fig.~\ref{fig:method}.
+To investigate how CoT reasoning influences the action generation of VLA models, we conducted a preliminary experiment by actively intervening in instruction–CoT pairs.
 Our empirical results reveal that CoT strongly governs action generation, even when it is semantically misaligned with the input instructions.
-Motivated by this insight, we propose \textbf{TRAP} (Co\textbf{T}-\textbf{R}easoning \textbf{A}dversarial \textbf{P}atch), the first targeted adversarial attack framework for VLA models. \textbf{TRAP} uses an adversarial patch (e.g., a coaster placed on the table) to corrupt intermediate CoT reasoning and hijack the VLA’s output.
-Different from the standard action loss, \textbf{TRAP} induces specific and adversary-defined behaviors by optimizing the CoT adversarial loss.
-We validate \textbf{TRAP} across 3 VLA architectures and 3 CoT reasoning paradigms, encompassing both integrated and hierarchical CoT mechanisms, demonstrating the broad generalization of our attack.
-Notably, we succeed in real-world experiments by incorporating techniques, e.g., homography transformation, color smoothing and calibration.
-Our findings highlight the urgent need to secure CoT reasoning in VLA systems.
+Motivated by this insight, we propose \textbf{TRAP} (Co\textbf{T}-\textbf{R}easoning \textbf{A}dversarial \textbf{P}atch), the first targeted \hzx{behavior-hijacking adversarial} attack for reasoning VLAs. \textbf{TRAP} uses an adversarial patch (\textit{e.g.}, a \hzx{tablecloth} placed on the table) to corrupt intermediate CoT reasoning and hijack the VLA’s output.
+Unlike attacks based solely on action losses, \textbf{TRAP} induces specific and adversary-defined behaviors by optimizing the CoT adversarial loss. \hzx{We validate \textbf{TRAP} on three VLA architectures, each adopting a distinct CoT reasoning paradigm and collectively covering both integrated and hierarchical CoT mechanisms, demonstrating the broad applicability of our attack.} \hzx{Notably, we demonstrate real-world attacks with visually plausible printed patches, enabled by stealthiness-aware optimization, homography transformation, and color calibration.} Our findings highlight the urgent need to secure CoT reasoning in VLA systems.